Skip to Content

 • Measure the baking powder accurately to avoid a salty, bitter-tasting brownie.

-• Add in some white chocolate chips or chopped nuts to your brownie batter before baking if you really want to take your vegan mug brownie to the next level.
+• Add in some dairy-free white chocolate chips or chopped nuts to your brownie batter before baking if you really want to take your vegan mug brownie to the next level.

 • Underbake the brownie slightly if you want a gooey, molten-like center!